All Behavior & Sensory

 Jul 25, 2025 · 4 min read

-Sensory Breaks for Your Child with Autism Behavior & Sensory
+Sensory Breaks for Your Autistic Child Behavior & Sensory

-Strategies for Homeschooling Are there moments during your homeschooling day that you find your child with autism is seeking a sensory break to organize their body and mind?
-You’re not alone....
+Strategies for Homeschooling Are there moments during your homeschooling day when you find your autistic child is seeking a sensory break to organize their body and mind?
+You’re not alone.
+According to the American Journal of Occupational Therapy, up to 95% of autistic children

 SR